Brand Shoutouts

 You're betting on 7 locations with an 11-year Toronto track record but no US financial data.
 That's first-mover risk.

-Toronto:"The food is amazing, and the halal twist and flavor of the classic chicken and waffles is very good.
-And I think it was the manager/owner was very welcoming." — Customer review
+"The food is amazing, and the halal twist and flavor of the classic chicken and waffles is very good.
+And I think it was the manager/owner was very welcoming.", Customer review

 4.4 out of 5 stars on TripAdvisor (Toronto locations).

 Pattern: Customers consistently mention three things: fresh preparation, owner presence, and generous portions.
 That's the cult following they built over 11 years.
-THE CHALLENGING Space & Wait Times:"The shop is quite small with limited seating, and there was a long wait for the order." — Customer review
+THE CHALLENGING Pattern 1 — Wait Times and Space Constraints:

-Quality Consistency:"We weren't advised that there was a 20 minute wait when we ordered." — TripAdvisor review
+"We weren't advised that there was a 20 minute wait when we ordered.", TripAdvisor, Toronto

 - Must source from halal-certified chicken suppliers - Hand-cut chicken (per press releases) - Fresh daily delivery required (no freezer policy) - Additional compliance and oversight protocols